bitemyapp/teef/posts/2014-04-29-meditations-on-learning-haskell.md

 This is an extraction of a conversation between multiple Haskellers in an IRC channel.
 I'm not identifying who said what and the ordering will be more topical than temporal.
 I'll add annotations for context as appropriate.
 I edited liberally.

+The letters are individual people so you can follow the conversation.
+I did this less for anonymity and more to emphasize the ideas and experiences rather than the people sharing them.

 ## C
 One concern I have is some people I'm exposing to Haskell will hear of your exploits and then turn it into an "intrinsic smarts" rather than "effort and hard work" thing.